Donate to the Morgridge Center for Public Service

 WIFs are awarded annually to original undergraduate student projects working to solve issues identified by local or global communities.
 Fellowships are awarded to projects designed by a student (or group of students) in collaboration with a community organization and a faculty mentor.

-UW-Madison offers over 75 credit-bearing service-learning courses every year, engaging students in community-based service or research as part of course curriculum.
+UW-Madison offers over 75 credit-bearing service-learning community-learning courses every year, engaging students in community-based service or research as part of course curriculum.
 The Morgridge Center supports these classes through course development grants and students fellows.

 Community-University Exchange (CUE) facilitates community-based projects led by the experience of community members and the expertise of a UW-Madison faculty or staff member, along with the support of UW-Madison students.